 HOW-TO INSTALL THE ROP SHOP SNOW / MUD TIRE CHAINS AND TENSIONERS

 Welcome to another installment of The ROP Shop’s Rugged U How-To videos.

-Some of the toughest conditions for both Outdoor Power Equipment as well as Power Sport vehicles is sometimes traveling through the mud in the spring and fall, or snow in the winter.
+Some of the toughest conditions for both Outdoor Power Equipment as well as Power Sport vehicles are sometimes traveling through the mud in the spring and fall, or snow in the winter.
 One of the best ways to avoid getting stuck is by installing tire chains.
 Today we are going to look at the right way to install your ROP Shop tire chains, best practices, and installation of optional tensioners to ensure they stay in place.

 Let’s get started…

 - The first thing you are going to want to do is to double-check The ROP Shop tire chain size before ordering from www.theropshop.com.
 Sku’s: 100145-100158.
 Click tire chains to see our inventory.
 If you are not sure which one is best for you, you can call, email, or chat with us, through our website, to help select the best fitment for your unit.

 - Next, set up your lawn tractor/snowblower/ATV in a place that you can easily roll the unit forward or reverse over the chains without hitting obstacles.